turbot/guardrails-samples/baselines/getting_started/azure/azure_baseline/README.md

 # Baseline - Azure Baseline Policies

-Azure baseline Policies focuses on base minimum set of example policies & services to start with.
+Azure Baseline Policies focuses on base minimum set of example policies & services to start with.

 This baseline turns on Azure services that are provided by an input variable file.
 If none are provided then all services will be enabled.